hello-ccchen/ng-dashboard-widget/README.md

 4. To check is the installation was successful, go to the `angular.json` and check the property `builder` under `architect → build`, should be `“builder”: “ngx-build-plus:browser”`

-5. Let’s delete the bootstrap property in the `@NgModule` declaration, and add the custom element in ~/src/app/app.module.ts.
+5. Let’s remove `AppComponent` from the bootstrap property in the `@NgModule` declaration, and add the custom element in `~/src/app/app.module.ts`.
     ```TSX
     import { BrowserModule } from '@angular/platform-browser';
     import { NgModule, DoBootstrap, Injector } from '@angular/core';